tomesink/obsidian/Projects/10 Efforts/Notes/Web Design Masterclass/Project 1 - Ace.md

 Use a font replacer in figma to replace fonts in batch: [figma.com/community/plugin/1100808562040625391/font-replacer-ultimate-swap-change-and-replace-fonts](https://www.figma.com/community/plugin/1100808562040625391/font-replacer-ultimate-swap-change-and-replace-fonts)

-In this step Matt does the font "audit" and fixes and customi
+In this step Matt does the font "audit" and fixes and customizes all fonts for a concept (eg. Home A), the font sizes, line widhts etc.